-For the first time, after ten years or more, AMD finally comes up with a contender to NVIDIA’s flagship consumer GPU.
+For the first time in more than a decade, AMD has finally produced a contender to NVIDIA’s flagship consumer GPU.

 Not only does this contender perform at the same level as NVIDIA’s RTX 3090, but it also undercuts it by $500.
 The RX 6900 XT comes with an MSRP of $1000, while the RTX 3090 costs $1500.

 Of course, AMD’s flagship isn’t perfect in every respect.
 It lacks in ray tracing performance and doesn’t have a DLSS equivalent.

 The RX 6900 XT is still a great GPU and it offers much better performance per dollar than the 3090.

 To help you make that decision, we have conducted extensive research on all the variants of the RX 6900 XT.